Klimaatlas/KAPy/README.md

 ## Documentation

 Documentation for KAPy is contained in the `./docs` folder.
-* [Tutorials](./docs/tutorials/README.md) - Worked tutorials for getting to know KAPy better.
-* [Configuration](./docs/Configuration.md) - Details the configuration system and options available in KAPy.
-* [KAPy concepts](./docs/KAPy_concepts.md) - Explains key concepts and definitions used in KAPy.
-* [Background](./docs/Background.md) - Background knowledge useful for getting started with KAPy.
+For more details, please see the following [Documentation Overivew](./docs/README.md).

 ## Contributing